yolorollo/docs/README.md

 This work is released under the MIT License (see [LICENSE](https://github.com/suitenumerique/docs/blob/main/LICENSE)).

-While Docs is a public driven initiative our licence choice is an invitation for private sector actors to use, sell and contribute to the project.
+While Docs is a public-driven initiative, our licence choice is an invitation for private sector actors to use, sell and contribute to the project.

 ## Contributing 🙌